 “Preventing or even simply delaying young people from trying substances is important to reducing the likelihood of a use disorder later in life,” said Surgeon General Dr. Vivek Murthy.

-new study measures players' effectiveness
+new study documents players' effectiveness

 Players urge students, "Ask for help! - none of us got better on our own."